sequelize/sequelize/docs/manual/core-concepts/assocs.md

 Bar.belongsTo(Foo);
 ```

 Since no option was passed, Sequelize will infer what to do from the names of the models.
-In this case, Sequelize knows that a `barId` column must be added to `Foo`.
+In this case, Sequelize knows that a `fooId` column must be added to `Bar`.

 This way, calling `Bar.sync()` after the above will yield the following SQL (on PostgreSQL, for example):